Check out a free preview of the full Web App Performance course

 [00:09:23]

-If he's taking time you actually get to see this kind of placeholders that it feels sometimes it's an animation, it feels like we are typing, we have some little guys inside the computer typing.
+If it's taking time you actually get to see this kind of placeholders that it feels sometimes it's an animation, it feels like we are typing, we have some little guys inside the computer typing.
 So it's an effect that it's not really a loading spinner but it's kind of giving you the effect, it's tricking your brain to get you there.

 [00:09:49]

 So we need to remember why are we doing performance?
 We are doing performance at the end because we are losing money, okay?
 Why are we losing money?
-Because our users are happy about the performance.
+Because our users are unhappy about the performance.
 Users are not sometimes conscious about that, okay.
 So it's not like, this website is slow, let's get out of here.

 [00:10:10]